CMSG/cmsghome/wiki/index.md

 Activities
 -----------

-The CMSG engages in milti-disciplinary  reasearch  to understand the fundamental properties of Materials.
+The CMSG engages in multi-disciplinary  reasearch  to understand the fundamental properties of Materials.
 To this end  we  undertake research using computational modelling of material properties using cutting edge tools and well established theoretical paradigms  for